Assisted suicide: Scotland

+The Assisted Dying for Terminally Ill Adults (Scotland) Bill was introduced by Liam McArthur MSP on 27 March 2024.
+It would allow terminally adults to request and receive assistance from medical professionals to end their life.

 Northern Ireland

 Health is a devolved matter in the United Kingdom and as such it would be for the Northern Ireland Assembly to legislate for assisted dying as it sees fit.
 As of 2018, there has been no such bill tabled in the Assembly.

-Assisted Dying Coalition

-A coalition of assisted dying organizations working in favour of legal recognition of the right to die was formed in early 2019.